cockroachdb/docs/interval.md

 - `us` (microsecond)
 - `ns` (nanosecond)

+Alternatively, you can use a string literal, e.g., `'2h30m30s'`, which CockroachDB will resolve into the `INTERVAL` type.

-Regardless of the units used, the interval is stored as hour, minute, and second, for example, `12h2m1.023s`.
+Note that regardless of the units used, the interval is stored as hour, minute, and second, for example, `12h2m1.023s`.

 ## Size